See Worldwide VoD

 contravention to U.K. law in regards to verifying that adult content can't be accessed by under 18s.

-process that may include the filing of sanctions against sites' business partners, such as payment providers and others that supply ancillary services.
-Austin also mentioned that sanctioned sites could find web properties blocked by IP address and
+notification process that may include the filing of sanctions against sites' business partners, such as payment providers and others that supply ancillary services.
+Austin also mentioned that sanctioned sites could find web properties blocked by

 David Austin : My name is David Austin.
 I am the chief executive of the British Board of Film Classification.